Mu-Y/academic-kickstart/content/publication/SynthSing/index.md

 #publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication:
+publication: "*USC course EE599: Deep Learning Lab for Speech Processing*"
 publication_short:

 abstract: "Recent advances in synthesizing singing voice from a music score and lyrics have been achieved using a Neural Parametric Singing Synthesizer ([NPSS](https://www.mdpi.com/2076-3417/7/12/1313)) based on a modified version of the WaveNet architecture.
 This model trains on phonetic transcriptions of lyrics and acoustic features, and is able to significantly reduce training and generation times while still achieving the sound quality and naturalness of state-of-the-art concatenative systems.
 Although NPSS can model a specific singer’s voice and style of singing, it cannot generate a new singing performance given new singer data.
 SynthSing, our WaveNet-based singing synthesizer, expands on the NPSS synthesizer to generate a singer’s voice given new singing data and has the potential to transform the timbre of one singer’s voice into that of another singer.
 We found that the WaveNet-based model produces superior results in terms of naturalness and sound quality."

 # Summary.
 An optional shortened abstract.
 summary: "Final project for USC course EE599: Deep Learning Lab for Speech Processing - a WaveNet-based singing voice synthesizer.
-This is a partial implement of the paper [A Neural Parametric Singing Synthesizer Modeling Timbre and Expression from Natural Songs](https://www.mdpi.com/2076-3417/7/12/1313)."
+This is a partial implementation of the paper [A Neural Parametric Singing Synthesizer Modeling Timbre and Expression from Natural Songs](https://www.mdpi.com/2076-3417/7/12/1313)."

 tags:
 - proj